avito-tech/avito-android/docs/content/docs/test/Runner.md

 ## Find out how filters were applied

-If build finished successfully there will be files with debug information Files will be located at: \
+If build finishes successfully It will produce files with debug information Files will be located at: \
  `<Project root folder>/outputs/<subproject name>/instrumentation/<instrumentation task name>/filter`